-From the Sector Program screen the user can choose to create, edit, save, run, review, and delete Sector Programs.
+From the Sector Program screen the user can choose to add, edit, save, run, review, and delete Sector Programs.
 Refer to Figure 139-1.

 Sector programming allows you to specify commands to be executed in unique regions, or sectors, of the field.
-When the machine enters the region, the Sector Program overrides the normal machine operation with temporary settings.
+When the sector program is in the run mode, and the machine enters the region, the Sector Program overrides the normal machine operation with temporary settings.
 When the machine leaves the region, all settings are returned to the original settings.
+The sector program will remain in the run mode until the operator stops or deletes the program.